About the property

-Please note: Irish Landmark properties that welcome a pet may not have secure enclosures.
-It is vital that you supervise your pet during your stay.
+Irish Landmark properties that welcome a pet may not have secure enclosures.
+You must supervise your pet during your stay.

 The cottage was ‘Gate House No.9’ because it’s the ninth crossing cottage on the Killybegs branch of the County Donegal Railway when it was opened in 1893.
 Generically, these cottages are always called ‘railway-crossing cottages’, and in the literature are called “crossing cottages” or ‘gatehouses” or ‘crossings” or simply ‘gates’.